mohamad-tohidi/texttools/README.md

 It provides both **sync (`TheTool`)** and **async (`AsyncTheTool`)** APIs for maximum flexibility.

-It provides ready-to-use utilities for **translation, question detection, keyword extraction, categorization, NER extraction, and more** — designed to help you integrate AI-powered text processing into your applications with minimal effort.
+It provides ready-to-use utilities for **translation, question detection, keyword extraction, categorization, NER extraction, and more** - designed to help you integrate AI-powered text processing into your applications with minimal effort.

 ---

 ## ✨ Features

-TextTools provides a rich collection of high-level NLP utilities built on top of LLMs.
-Each tool is designed to work with structured outputs (JSON / Pydantic).
+TextTools provides a rich collection of high-level NLP utilities, Each tool is designed to work with structured outputs (JSON / Pydantic).

 - **`categorize()`** - Classifies text into Islamic studies categories
-- **`is_question()`** - Binary detection of whether input is a question
 - **`extract_keywords()`** - Extracts keywords from text
 - **`extract_entities()`** - Named Entity Recognition (NER) system
-- **`summarize()`** - Text summarization
+- **`is_question()`** - Binary detection of whether input is a question
 - **`text_to_question()`** - Generates questions from text
 - **`merge_questions()`** - Merges multiple questions with different modes
 - **`rewrite()`** - Rewrites text with different wording/meaning
 - **`subject_to_question()`** - Generates questions about a specific subject
+- **`summarize()`** - Text summarization
 - **`translate()`** - Text translation between languages
-- **`run_custom()`** - Allows users to define a custom tool with arbitrary BaseModel
+- **`run_custom()`** - Allows users to define a custom tool with an arbitrary BaseModel

 ---